Reasons for having pt and pt-BR in a software

-- bicha: can be a queue in Portugal, but its only meaning in Brazil is a perjorative word
+- bicha: can be a queue in Portugal, but it is only meaning in Brazil is a perjorative word

-- puto: you can use that for a boy in Portugal, like your son, but again, is is really bad word in Brazil
+- puto: you can use that for a boy in Portugal, like your son, but again, it is really bad word in Brazil

 - aspecto: you can use it to describe the looks of a person in Portugal, in Brazil we normally use aparência instead